PSU-MCECS-SAFE/SAFE/readme.md

    - To connect to the database and test the backend code, you will need to establish a [VPN connection to PSU network](https://cat.pdx.edu/services/network/vpn-services/).

 ## Compile Instruction
-1. Log in your `ssh username@rita.cecs.pdx.edu` PSU Linux system, go public_html folder
+1. Log in your `ssh username@rita.cecs.pdx.edu` in PSU Linux system, go to public_html folder
-      - Why use `rita` not `ada` or `ruby`?
-         We use the `rita` IP address to fetch requests for student developers to test the website on their PSU personal websites.
+      - Why use `rita` not `ada` or `ruby`? - We use the `rita` IP address to fetch requests for student developers to test the website on their PSU personal websites.
 Alternatively, you can use `ada`, but you'll need the corresponding IP address.
 Unfortunately, `ruby` doesn't have an available IP address for student use.
-      - Why we use public_html not dev_html?
-         We need to use HTTP instead of HTTPS because the dev_html URL will always auto-correct to HTTPS.
+      - Why we use public_html not dev_html? - We need to use HTTP instead of HTTPS because the dev_html URL will always auto-correct to HTTPS.
-2. Clone the repository and `git checkout` to MVP branch
+2. Clone the repository and `git checkout MVP` to MVP branch
 3. Run `npm run psu_deploy`
       - Choose option 1 in the menu, and fill out the database login information.
       - Choose Option 0 when the script is done.
       - This command line will install all necessary packages for SAFE, setup, and generate files to make database connections.
-Please refer to issue#27
+More details please refer to [issue#27](https://github.com/PSU-MCECS-SAFE/SAFE/issues/27#issue-1697069201)
 4. Run `node JSoutFile/safeMessageDB/server.js`
       - This command line will start the REST server, allowing the server to listen to the assigned IP.
-5. Open your PSU personal website of build folder to test SAFE
+5. Open your PSU personal website of build folder and **you're in SAFE now!**
       - https://web.cecs.pdx.edu/~username/SAFE/build
       - [reference](https://cat.pdx.edu/services/web/account-websites/) of your PSU web pages